Q: What ages are served?

 Q: What other activities are offered?

 A: High Meadows is a traditional, outdoor summer camp.
 Younger campers have Barnyard Adventures, Nature Classes, Arts & Crafts, and cooperative games.
 As campers get older, they begin to experience Woodworking, Archery, Lore, and Pioneering.
-Our oldest campers are able to choose from a variety of activities which include Performing Arts, Canoeing, Ropes Course, Darkroom Photography, Dance and Animal Care.
+Our oldest campers are able to choose from a variety of activities which include Performing Arts, Darkroom Photography, Dance and Animal Care.

 Q: Isn’t it too hot in the summer to be outside all the time?
 What about rain?